Growing Cacti from Seeds - Plant Care & Growing Guide

 Cacti are ideal indoor plants.
 Learn about growing cacti from seeds, equipment you need and how to care for seedlings and desert cacti.

-Most garden centres sell cacti seeds, I simply purchased a mixed cacti seed packet from B&Q which has an average seed content of 180 seeds.
-The seeds can be sown at any time during the year, but I found that early spring (April-June) to be the best time.
+Most garden centres sell cacti seeds; I purchased a mixed cacti seed packet from B&Q, which has an average seed content 180.
+The seeds can be sown any time during the year, but I found early spring (April-June) to be the best time.

 Growing Cacti from Seed